 What does "DLC" mean in gaming?
 Explained

-What does DLC mean in gaming?
+What does DLC stand for in games?

 When were DLCs first introduced?